azsdk/azsdk-docs/05-Alerting-and-Monitoring/Readme.md

 	| summarize AggregatedValue = count() by SubscriptionName_s
 	| sort by AggregatedValue desc

-**2) EXPRESSROUTE VNET SECURITY (ER) Status:** This blade shows the status of baseline ERvNet Controls for virtual networks in your subscription that have Express Route connectivity setup.
-This blade consists of a donut and a list.
+**2) Express Route vNet Security Status:** This blade shows the status of baseline ERvNet Controls for virtual networks in your subscription that have Express Route connectivity setup.The below image depicts the blade:
+!(.../Images/OMS_Blade_ERvNet.PNG)

 - Donut: The below query shows the aggregated control status of baseline ERvNet controls.
 	``` AIQL